jhobbs/mathnotes/ode/chapter 03 - problems leading to first order equations/lesson 16 - motion of a particle along a straight line.md

 ## With Air Resistance

 Above, we didn't consider air resistance.
 It's complicated in reality - air resistance varies with, among other things, the air density and the object's speed.
 Air density itself varies with height and with time.
 Here we will make simplifying assumptions that we have a constant atmosphere and an air resistance that is dependent only on the speed of the object.
 We'll also futher assume that air resistance is proportional to an integer power of the object's speed.
 The most important thing is that simplified assumptions or not, *air resistance always acts in a direction to oppose motion*.

+Let's assume that the positive direction is downward, and that air resistance is proportional to the first power of the object's speed.
+The resultant differential equation is then:

+$$ m \frac{dv}{dt} = gm - kv $$

+If instead we assume that air resistance is proportional to second power of the object's speed, the resultant equation is:

+$$ m \frac{dv}{dt} = gm - kv^2 $$

+Integrating once gives us the velocity equation, and integrating twice gives us the positon equation.
+Given initial conditons of mass, time, and velocity we can then solve for velocity, position or time.